HOW TO PLANT

 will come into production.

-as the pot or root ball.
+Dig the hole twice as wide as but not deeper than the rootball.
 Do not add amendments to the soil such as mulch

 or organic matter – this acts like a sponge and increases root rot and robs the

 trees of nitrogen from the fertilizer (microbes breaking down the organic matter